tgfotEt/tgfotEt/README.md

 The third question is a fill in the blanks problem.
 You don't need to specify where to put the blanks, the website is smart enough to deduce that.

+The fourth question is a sentence translation problem.
+You have to specify the "source" sentence and the "target" sentence.

+The fifth and sixth are both in a single question set.
+You have to specify the prompt and the subquestions.
+The subquestions can only be of type "fill in the blanks" or "multiple choice."

 Tools like ChatGPT are pretty good at formatting stuff like this, so you don't even need to type the json yourself.
 Just paste the example above to ChatGPT, give it your set of problems, and it will format it for you.

+### Important Notes:
+- Your title must be between 1 and 100 characters long, inclusive.
+- Your description must be between 1 and 1000 characters long, inclusive.
+- The number of questions in your problem set must be between 1 and 500, inclusive.
+- The total size of your json file must not exceed 100KB.
+- Each question's format must follow one of the question types mentioned above.
+- If any of the conditions are not met, the website will return an error.
+- Remember that everyone will be able to use your question bank after you upload it!

 ## Edit your Question Bank